diefenbach/django-lfs/docs/user/concepts/criteria.rst

 Description
 ^^^^^^^^^^^

-Provides some tests agains the total combined length and girth (clag) of all products within the cart.
+Provides some tests against the total combined length and girth (clag) of all products within the cart.
 The "clag" is calculated as following::

     (2 * maximum width) + (2 * total height) + maximal length